Induction Brazing

 A coil used to heat a 30in workpiece can certainly be used to heat a 10 in workpiece given the following two criteria.
 First there should be enough spare capability in the power supply to overcome the coupling loss to the 10 in workpiece in the larger coil.
 Second, the time to heat the smaller workpiece may be much longer given the poor coupling to the part.

-Can Induction be Used to heat liquid flowing in tubes?
+Can induction be used to heat liquid flowing in tubes?

 Yes, induction heating is routinely used to heat fluids flowing through metal tubes.
 Ambrell has provided solutions to numerous such applications.